borkdude/blog/posts/babashka-cli-help-and-completions.md

 ## Automatic help

 The `:help true` option to `dispatch` enriches the command tree with `--help` / `-h` options at every level, including the top level of the tree.
 It will also include a terse error message when invalid command line options are provided.
 So this is the opinionated help support that you can use as a good default, but don't have to use if you want to do your own thing.
-When `--help`/`-h` is invoked explicitly, the exit code will be `0` and help output is printed to stdoud.
+When `--help`/`-h` is invoked explicitly, the exit code will be `0` and help output is printed to stdout.
 On invalid input, output is printed to `stderr` and the exit code will be `1`.

 This is what top level help output looks like: `./mygit.clj --help`: